devvrat2311/TheCourseApp/docs/overview.md

 ## Project Structure

 This is a full-stack web application built with a React frontend and Express.js Backend, using MongoDB as the database.
+This is a change from my local machine that I want to pull to the VPS

 ```
 theCourseApp/